 Our inventory includes under-desk mount keyboard trays, keyboard platforms, articulating keyboard trays, padded keyboard trays that sit on the desk, and dual mouse keyboard trays that allow for the user to switch the mouse to left or right hand use, as well as in-line keyboard trays that are wide enough to host a mouse in a single tray.

 You’ll find the keyboard tray a financially sound investment, as they are affordable, durable, and versatile.
-Keyboard trays promote healthy work habits and postures, and can lead to the wellbeing of your team.
+Keyboard trays promote healthy work habits and postures, and can lead to the productivity of your team.

 Each keyboard tray platform can be configured for left or right-hand users.
 You can configure the mouse platform to sit forward, sit in-line, or hover, layered over the keyboard for the right and comfortable positioning of the wrists and hands.